princu2701/Appium_Apps/README.md

 # Appium Apps

 ## Overview
 This project showcases various Appium applications developed for mobile automation testing.
-The framework is designed to facilitate the interaction with mobile applications by providing functionalities to start and stop the emulator directly from the IDE.
+The framework is designed to facilitate the interaction with mobile applications by providing functionalities to start and stop the emulator from the IDE.

 ## Features
 - **Emulator Control**: Easily start and stop the Android emulator.